 Donna is a values-driven leader providing strategic and thought leadership to social and economic issues.
 She is an economist with over twenty years of experience as a researcher, policy analyst and manager working across quantitative data and qualitative evidence.
 Donna has extensive knowledge of the machinery of government, as well as a solid understanding the community sector, and the factors that contribute good outcomes for New Zealanders.
 Much of her professional work has centred on working for better outcomes for disadvantaged groups.

-Donna came to New Zealand from Canada 15 years ago, and she has worked in Ministries of Education, Justice and Science and Innovation.
-She is currently the Director, Strategy, Rights & Advice for the Office of the Children’s Commissioner.
-She brings her background in strategic policy, community social and economic development and advocating for those without a voice to be heard to all she does.
+Donna came to New Zealand from Canada 18 years ago, and she has worked in Ministries of Education, Justice and Science and Innovation and the Children’s Commissioner.
+She currently leads the Generational Investment Unit at the Ministry of Transport.
+She brings her background in strategic policy, community social and economic development, human-centred design and collaboration to all she does.

 Donna lives with her husband and teenager in Johnsonville.
 She joined the Inspiring Communities Board in 2016 and has been Chair since 2017.